baduhai/ScrapePie/README.md

 # ScrapePie
-Simple website info scraper that sends Telegram notification.
+Simple website info scraper that sends Telegram notification when information on webpage changes.
+Supports loging in to websites.